-1. Acoustic resonance
+1. Acoustic Resonance

 Sound waves enter Loop via a small opening.
 They then travel through the hollow channel on the inside of Loop.
 This acoustic resonator has the same length as your ear canal and has a quarter wavelength resonance at 2700 Hz.
 By mimicking your ears function, sound remains natural.

-2. Advanced filter
+2. Advanced Filter

 3. Closing the ear canal

 When choosing earplugs, you should evaluate on sound, looks, comfort and price.
 Existing earplugs do not score well on all 4 points.
 Our goal was to make you smile and create the first earplug without compromises.
-See the comparison below.